 Securing your home

 So let's get down to business: How do we get rid of stink bugs?
 According to Rick Steinau of Ask the Exterminator, true eradication of stink bugs has to start at the farm level and in the crop fields.

 This can mean anything from securing your home so the little buggers can’t get in to killing them after they enter.
 Steinau suggests that you make sure your windows and doors are properly sealed, and that protective screens are placed over air vents and chimneys.

-Now the big question: To spray or not to spray?
-In the spirit of being planet-friendly, there are some things to try before resorting to the big pesticide guns.
+In the spirit of being planet-friendly, there are some things to try before resorting to any chemicals.

 Steinau suggests another non-pesticide alternative: "Since invading stink bugs often over-winter in attics, consider an insect electrocution system," he says.
 "Install this in a dark attic, and it will help you collect the stink bugs that find their way into your home."

 If all else fails, there is pesticide.
-Any bug spray will work if sprayed directly on the stink bug (Lysol also works and smells better).
+Any bug spray will work if sprayed directly on the stink bug, but Lysol also works and smells better.

 Steinau says there also are materials that provide residual protection, like Talstar Pro and a new product called Suspend PolyZone.
 These products work well if you treat your home's exterior under the eaves, entryways, and cracks and crevices.

 Editor's note: This story has been updated since it was originally published in April 2012.